Switched-mode power supply

 A switched-mode power supply (SMPS), also called switching-mode power supply, switch-mode power supply, switched power supply, or simply switcher, is an electronic power supply that incorporates a switching regulator to convert electrical power efficiently.

 Like other power supplies, a SMPS transfers power from a DC or AC source (often mains power, see AC adapter) to DC loads, such as a personal computer, while converting voltage and current characteristics.
-Unlike a linear power supply, the pass transistor (Note: The pass transistor is the active device power passes through in route from input to output in the power supply.) of a switching-mode supply continually switches between low-dissipation, full-on and full-off states, and spends very little time in the high-dissipation transitions, which minimizes wasted energy.
+Unlike a linear power supply, the pass transistor (Note: The pass transistor is the active device power passes through in route from input to output in the power supply.) of a switching-mode supply continually switches between low-dissipation, full-on and full-off states, and spends very little time in the high-dissipation transitions, minimizing wasted energy.
 Voltage regulation is achieved by varying the ratio of on-to-off time (also known as duty cycle).
 In contrast, a linear power supply regulates the output voltage by continually dissipating power in the pass transistor.
 The switched-mode power supply's higher electrical efficiency is an important advantage.

 Switched-mode power supplies can also be substantially smaller and lighter than a linear supply because the transformer can be much smaller.
 This is because it operates at a high switching frequency which ranges from several hundred kHz to several MHz in contrast to the 50 or 60 Hz mains frequency used by the transformer in a linear power supply.
 Despite the reduced transformer size, the power supply topology and electromagnetic compatibility requirements in commercial designs result in a usually much greater component count and corresponding circuit complexity.

 Switching regulators are used as replacements for linear regulators when higher efficiency, smaller size or lighter weight is required.
 They are, however, more complicated; switching currents can cause electrical noise problems if not carefully suppressed, and simple designs may have a poor power factor.